• Skip to content

 1. Open your source bucket.

-3. Paste there the code written above and save.
+3. Paste in the code above and click Save changes.

 Enabling CORS in CloudFront